Kevin Newman Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Phillies pitching staff ranks 15th in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 12th in the league.

-- The Phillies have the 24th-ranked team ERA across all league pitching staffs (5.13).
+- The Phillies have the 28th-ranked team ERA among all MLB pitching staffs (5.72).

-- Phillies pitchers combine to surrender 15 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to give up 17 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- Strahm (1-0) takes the mound for the Phillies to make his third start of the season.
+- The Phillies are sending Nola (0-2) to the mound to make his fourth start of the season.
+He is 0-2 with a 7.04 ERA and 15 strikeouts in 15 1/3 innings pitched.

-- In his last time out on Monday, the left-hander tossed five scoreless innings against the Miami Marlins while surrendering four hits.
+- His most recent time out was on Tuesday against the Miami Marlins, when the righty went 5 2/3 innings, surrendering four earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.